Education in Odisha: Xavier Institute of Management, Bhubaneswar

 Xavier Institute of Management, Bhubaneswar (XIMB) was established in 1987.
 It owes its origin to a contract between the government of Odisha and the Odisha Jesuit Society.
 XIMB is governed by a board consisting of representatives from the Odisha Jesuit Society, the government of India, the government of Odisha, and invited industrialists and academics.

 XIMB has been ranked among the top 10 business schools in India.
 The institution offers postgraduate programs, leading to Masters and PhD degrees in business management, rural management, human resource management, sustainability management as well several professional training programs.
-It has a few research centers in areas such as entrepreneurship, utility regulation, small and micro enterprise development, and healthcare management.
+It has a few research centres in areas such as entrepreneurship, utility regulation, small and micro enterprise development, and healthcare management.
 XIMB grown up to become "XIM University".

 Institutions through public-private partnership

 Indian Institute of Information Technology, Brahmapur

 In June 2007, the UPA government in New Delhi decided to establish a central government funded IIITs in each state.
-The IIIT in Odisha would be established in Brahmapur, and unlike its sister institute in Bhubaneswar, would receive funding from the center.
+The IIIT in Odisha would be established in Brahmapur, and unlike its sister institute in Bhubaneswar, would receive funding from the centre.

 The IIIT at Berhampur is being established on a 100 acre land and this is likely to be functional by end of 2009.
 This will help attracting more IT companies to South Odisha and the presence of STPI Brahmapur and IT Park at Brahmapur will also help.
 The Marine Bio-Technology Park is also planned for Brahmapur.